 Your fundraising event can be small or big, as all fundraising adds up to make a huge difference for all of us with our rare blood cancers, myeloproliferative neoplasms (MPNs).

 If you don’t want to participate in a fundraising event organized by MPN Voice, you can still do your own thing!

-If you would like to organize your own event, or take part in an event organized by Charity Challenge, here is some information to help you plan your event.
+If you would like to organize your own event, or take part in an event organized by the Guy’s & St Thomas’ Charity Fundraising Team, here is some information to help you plan your event.

-There are so many reasons why people just like you take on a charity challenge:
+There are so many reasons why people just like you take on a challenge: